cedricbastin/cedricbastin.github.io/_drafts/2020-08-images-in-jekyll.md

+---
+layout: post
-# Working with images on your Jekyll blog
+title:  "Working with images on your Jekyll blog"
+date:   2020-08-14
+categories: tutorial
+tags: blog, jekyll, markdown, css
+comments: true
+---

 It turns out to be not so easy to work with images on a [Jekyll](https://jekyllrb.com)-powered static website.